 z.Hd.
 Frau Hawlitschek

-Alternatively, you can also deposit your documents in the large mailbox in the lobby of the Student Services Center at the same address.
+Alternatively, you can also deposit your documents in the large mailbox in front of the Student Services Center at the same address.

 If it is not always clear which boxes to check for some of the necessary details in order to apply for acceptance as a doctoral researcher, please ask your supervisor.
 If you have any organizational questions about registration and admission, please send an e-mail to Ms Hawlitschek.
 Ms Hawlitschek is also available for a consultation at the following time: